xtensor-stack/xtensor/docs/source/builder.rst

   sampled from the Log-Normal random number distribution.
 - ``chi_squared(shape, a, b)``: generates an expression of the specified shape, containing numbers sampled from the chi-squared random number distribution.
+- ``cauchy(shape, a, b)``: generates an expression of the specified shape, containing numbers sampled from the Cauchy random number distribution.

 Meshes
 ------